What is an ISO Internal Auditor?

 In general, there are five steps that you need to take to become an ISO-certified Internal Auditor.

-- Gain the technical experience, subject expertise, supervisory and managerial experience needed to conduct an audit.
-See a list of 5 benefits of having trained internal auditors.
+- Gain the technical experience, subject expertise, supervisory and managerial experience needed to conduct an internal audit (See the list of 5 benefits of having trained ISO internal auditors below)

 What knowledge, skills, certifications, or characteristics do you need to become an ISO Internal Auditor?